smallhacks/beekee/README.md

 ![Beekee logo](http://www.beekee.ch/images/beekee_logo_black.png)

-Beekee is a simple open-source platform to support face-to-face collaboration.
+Beekee Live is a simple open-source platform to support face-to-face collaboration.

-With Beekee, you can:
+With Beekee Live, you can:
 * Make your learners active by allowing them to express themselves answering short questions, posting photos or sharing files;
 * Make your learners interactive by allowing them to react to their peers contributions by commenting, modifying or building upon them;
 * Distribute your course materials, documents or instructions to learners.